Apple Tree - Somerset Redstreak

 Vigour : Medium

 Somerset Redstreak probably originates from around Sutton Montis.
 Heavy cropping, easy apple tree - we have some lovely Redstreak treees in the village orchard.
-The apples are as you would think - red with stripes.
+The apples are as you would think - red with stripes - and is ubiquitous across the county.
 Somerset Redstreak is a good apple for a mixed cider orchard.

 Supplier : R.V.Roger Ltd.